jwaresoft/podboi/README.md

 ## Install

-A few ways to install podboi
+Here are a few ways to install podboi.
+Pick the one that you like the best.

 ### npm / nodejs